News

 In July 2024, Professor Joanne Reeve (University of Hull) and Dr Pallavi Prathivadi (Monash University) led a small-group workshop at the Society for Academic Primary Care (SAPC) conference in Bristol, UK.
 They had designed a highly-interactive workshop called ‘Optimising the impact of your research: A BYOP workshop’, encouraging an audience to Bring Your Own Paper to the two-hour session focussing on ‘Impact’ and ‘Implementation’.
 They presented two bodies of work; WiseGP (led by Joanne) and CRISP (led by Pallavi) to a mixed clinical and academic audience who were almost entirely unfamiliar with both.
 They then led small group discussions about how WiseGP and/or CRISP could increase the impact and implementation of the individual projects/papers of the attendees.
 There was a very high level of audience participation and positive verbal feedback about the usefulness of the workshop.

-CRISP recommended to authors by journals
+CRISP is recommended to authors by journals

 The CRISP Checklist has now been added to the recommendations to authors by a number of leading primary care journals including: